Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: Can training with synthetic data help?

-Our data synthesis pipeline, which provides accurate measurement readings, naturally raises the question of whether task-specific post-training can further improve performance on this task.
-To investigate this, we synthetically generated 100 samples for each of the 39 instruments in our framework, yielding 3,900 image–question pairs that we used for model training.
+The data synthesis pipeline provides diverse instrument images, which raises the question of whether training on synthetic data can improve performance on real-world images.
+To investigate this, we generated 100 samples for each of the 39 instruments (3,900 image–question pairs) and used them for model training.
 The task format especially suits reinforcement learning via assigning a positive reward on correct reading results.
-In this work, we adapt the GRPO algorithm~\citep{shao2024deepseekmath} to fine-tune \textsc{Qwen2.5-VL-7B} with reinforcement learning.
-Training details are listed in appendix \ref{app:training}.
+We adapt the GRPO algorithm~\citep{shao2024deepseekmath} to conduct reinforcement finetuning (RFT) on \textsc{Qwen2.5-VL-3B} and \textsc{Qwen2.5-VL-7B}.
+Models are trained using the verl library \cite{sheng2024hybridflow}, training details are listed in appendix.

-We consider two reward variants: (i) A rule-based reward aligned with the evaluation method and (ii) a soft-margin reward that assigns partial credit to predictions close to the target interval.

-\textbf{Evaluation-aligned reward.} To stay consistent with the scoring used in our evaluation, we first adopt a discrete, rule-based reward: